samgun-6/iot-asset-tracking/README.md

 ## Finalizing the design

 Since this project is about asset tracking it still needs some changes before it could be considered completed.
 However there are some lessons learned throughout this project that are valuable.
 Regarding the hardware I have realised that a GPS takes some time to get a location fixed which might be a problem.
-I used the pytrack1 without realising there was a pytrack2.
+I used the pytrack1 without realizing there was a pytrack2.
 I also saw that the pytrack2 has the possibility to connect an antenna for the GPS which I believe would make the GPS more accurate and maybe quicker to find the location.
 Also there are more ways to get the position than using the GPS so why not use different sources in order to get the position.
-Additionally on the hardware part I bought the lopy4 and tested both WiFi, lora and sigfox networks but realised that if I want to be able to get good enough coverage to retreive some stolen item I would go with cellular and hence would need for example a sim card socket on the device.
+Additionally, on the hardware part I bought the lopy4 and tested both WiFi, lora and sigfox networks but realised that if I want to be able to get good enough coverage to retrive some stolen item I would go with cellular and hence would need for example a sim card socket on the device.
 The fipy has one but it's quite expensive so if this project were to be produced in greate quantity I would look for cheaper examples.

 As for now the location is only sent to pybytes but in addition I would also like to set up a way of getting notifications when for example when the device is moving, stopped or low on battery etc. And then instead of showing the coordinates on the dashboard it should be presented on a map directly.

 Overall I think I've learned a lot even if I didn't get as far as I expected with the project.
-Still I think it was a good thing to learn while trying out a bunch of different stuff and see what worked well and not so well.
+Still, I think it was a good thing to learn while trying out a bunch of different stuff and see what worked well and not so well.

 ![device waiting for connection](./tutorial/waiting-yellow-small.jpg)